optimumBA/fly-preview-apps/README.md

 ## Inputs

-### TODO: Update this section, some fields are no longer needed

 | name      | description                                                                                                                                                                                   |
 | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `name`    | The name of the Fly app.
 Alternatively, set the env `FLY_APP`.
 For safety, must include the PR number.
 Example: `myapp-pr-${{ github.event.number }}`.
 Defaults to `pr-{number}-{repo_name}`. |